A woman after exercising drinking from a water bottle.

 How to Choose a Sports Drink

-“Choose a drink based on how much salt you lose in your sweat, which differs from person to person.
-You may perspire very lightly or soak your shirt, leaving salt crystals, or find you’re somewhere in between.”
 Activities that involve wearing heavy gear or padding, such as football, can push sweating and fluid loss, especially in hot weather.
-There can be anywhere between 200 milligrams to 2,000 milligrams of salt in each liter of sweat.
+There can be anywhere between 200 milligrams to 2,000 milligrams of salt lost in each liter of sweat.

-“As a guideline, adults should aim for 200 milligrams of salt per 16-ounce serving of sports drink.
-A 12-ounce bottle should have at least 150 milligrams,” Nairn says.
+“As a guideline, adults should aim for 300 milligrams of salt per 16-ounce serving of sports drink.
+A 12-ounce bottle should have at least 200 milligrams,” Judd says.

-In terms of sugar, the drink should contain 6% to 8% total carbohydrates for energy replacement.
+In terms of sugar, the drink should contain 3%–6% total carbohydrates for energy replacement.

 Other Types of Drinks for Athletes

-- Caffeine is an ingredient in some sports and energy drinks, and some athletes like to drink coffee or other caffeinated beverages a few hours before a game or workout to boost their energy.
-“That’s not a problem,” Nairn says, but she cautions, caffeine can upset the stomach and stimulate the bowel, necessitating an unplanned trip to the bathroom.
+• Caffeine is an ingredient in some sports and energy drinks, and some athletes like to drink coffee or other caffeinated beverages a few hours before a game or workout to boost their energy.
+“That’s not a problem,” Judd says, but she cautions, caffeine can upset the stomach and stimulate the bowel, necessitating an unplanned trip to the bathroom.
+“Excess amount of caffeine can also cause headache and dizziness, so it is not a good choice for hydration,” Judd points out.
+“Make sure to include plenty of water or hydrating solutions to replenish your losses from exercise.”

 Sports Hydration: A Sample Plan